tanfwong/rfsoc_notes/_sources/ch3/model.md

   streaming buffers, which are also often referred to as
   ***channels***.

+* To support this data flow graph architecture, each task needs to be constructed in accordance to the model depicted in the figure below:

 %## Vitis HLS Dataflow Directive
 %* The following piece of C++ code snippet shows a simple way to
 %  employ the producer-consumer model and the dataflow directive in